RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 The generated PDF for the report is saved in the plugin's temporary folder by default and then automatically opened in your standard PDF application.
 Alternatively, you can select the `Open save dialog` option in the plugin settings.
 This allows you to select an individual storage location for the PDF file.

 [Vorschau des PDF-Exports auf vimeo](https://vimeo.com/1053449077)

+To create the report PDF, the [Adobe PDF Services API is used](https://developer.adobe.com/document-services/).

 #### The PDF is not shown after the export?